SeokLeeUS/AdvancedLane_Submission/README_submission.md

  src = np.float32([[img.shape[1]*(.5-mid_width/2),img.shape[0]*height_pct],[img.shape[1]*(.5+mid_width/2),img.shape[0]*height_pct],[img.shape[1]*(.5+bot_width/2),img.shape[0]*bottom_trim],[img.shape[1]*(.5-bot_width/2),img.shape[0]*bottom_trim]])
     dst = np.float32([[offset, 0], [img_size[0]-offset, 0],[img_size[0]-offset, img_size[1]],[offset, img_size[1]]])
 ```
+#### 4. Apply a perspective transform to rectify binary image ("birds-eye view").

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.The associated file is 'image_gen-perspective_transform.py.ipynb'

 ![perspective_transform](./test_images/perspective_transform2.jpg)

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 5. Detect lane pixels and fit to find the lane boundary.

 Then found the lane line('image_gen-identify_lane_finding.py.ipynb) with a 2nd order polynomial ('image_gen-identify_lane_finding_polynominal.py.ipynb') this:

 ![lanefinding](./test_images/identify_lane_finding2.jpg)
 ![lanefinding_poly](./test_images/identify_lane_finding_polyfit2.jpg)

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 6. Determine the curvature of the lane and vehicle position with respect to center.

 I did this @ my code ( `image_gen-Camera_Center_Cal_Curvature.py.ipynb`)

 ![Cal_Curvature](./test_images/cal_curvature2.jpg)

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 7. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 Here is an example of my result on a test image: